 The core curriculum for the Bachelor's degree for students entering prior to fall 2012, consists of 57 specified credits plus a three-credit Values course.
 Beginning in fall 2012, a series of distribution requirements were phased in.
 The core curriculum for the Bachelor's degree for students who entered in fall 2012, consists of 54-57 specified credits plus a Values course and a Capstone Experience that, for most students, will be satisfied within the major.
 The core curriculum for the Bachelor's degree for students who entered in fall 2013, consisted of 54-57 specified credits, plus a Values course, a Capstone Experience, and a second Writing Intensive course that, for most students, will be satisfied within the major.
 The core curriculum for the Bachelor's degree for students who entered in fall 2013, consisted of 54-57 specified credits, plus a Values course, a Capstone Experience, and a second Writing Intensive course that, for most students, will be satisfied within the major.
 The core curriculum for the Bachelor's degree for students are course that, for most students, will be satisfied within the major.
-The core curriculum for the Bachelor's degree for students are course that, for most students, will be satisfied within the major.
 The core curriculum for the Bachelor's degree for students who entered in fall 2014, consists of 54-57 specified credits plus a Values course, a Capstone Experience, a Writing Intensive course and a Pluralism course that for most students, will be satisfied within the major.